Immigration and PTSD:

 The Intersection and Impact on Trauma Treatment

-Immigration and Trauma have both been widely discussed over the past year as politics and immigration policies have brought debates about the consequences of how immigrants are treated in the United States.
-In this workshop, Azara will discuss her work on examining the effects of sociocultural and economic stressors on the psychological well-being of recent Latino immigrants, and how this can inform clinical work when treating trauma in immigrant populations.
+Immigration and Trauma have both been widely discussed recently as politics and immigration policies have brought debates about the psychological consequences of how immigrants are treated in the United States.
+In this workshop, Paola will discuss her perspective as an expert and experienced professional working with victims of human trafficking, political persecution, and also those seeking assylum in the United States.